jeonghihi/CAB-data-science/README.md

-this is test

-test push
-update test.md page
-"Added another line to README.md" test authentication between vscode and github
+This is a repository for the course material and the codes written as a part of data science course at codeacademy.

+- 2021-01-25 : course started
-need to fix connection between vscode and jupyter - 11Mar2021
+- 2021-03-11 : fixed connection between vscode and jupyter notebook